googleforgames/open-match-docs/site/content/en/docs/Guides/telemetry.md

 Let's try an example query, `sum(rate(backend_tickets_assigned[5m]))`

-This returns the number of tickets assigned by the backend server over a 5 minute sliding window period.
+This returns the number of tickets assigned by the backend server over a 5-minute sliding window period.

 ![Prometheus](../../../images/guides/telemetry-prometheus.png)